 More Encoder Resources

 - Geospatial Coordinate Encoder

 - Random Distributed Scalar Encoder

 - Beginner's Guide to NuPIC

-- SDR Forum Discussions
+- Encoder Forum Discussions

 Input coming from the senses or other parts of the brain are messy and irregular.
 The Spatial Pooler's job is to normalize the sparsity of the input while retaining semantically encoded information.